connexta/karaf-tutorial/WORKSHOP-INSTRUCTIONS-PART-1.md

    1. Add a new module called **api**
    1. Open the module and add a Java `interface` named `Greeting`
    1. Define one method for the interface.
 The method should be named `hello`, accept a `String` as a parameter and return a `String`
+   1. Do not leave the interface in the default package.
+OSGi relies heavily on package names.
+Use the `package` directive to make the interface part of a real package.
+For simplicity, use the package name `api`.

 1. Update the Project Object Model (POM.xml) for the module
    1. Add the `maven-bundle-plugin` to generate the OSGi manifest headers